AI-Application-and-Integration-Lab/Scene-Text-Detection-And-Recognition-Model_M501/README.md

 ## Results
 In the following section, we split AICUP's original training set into a training set(the first 14,188 images) and a testing set(the last 1,000 images) for training and testing.
-When training the AICUP competition dataset, you can use our D501 weight as pre-train weights, and it can get better performance than training from scratch(using yolov7 default pre-train).
+When training the AICUP competition dataset, you can use our D501 weight as pre-train weights, and get better performance than training from scratch(using yolov7 default pre-train).

 ### Detection
 |    Train    |  Finetune   |  Testing   |  Precision |   Recall   |  F1 score  |